ahmedCoder12424/cse15l-lab-reports/LabReport3.md

 ### Example #2

 In this example, we use the option `-l` to search for the word "Bengal" which is not a name of any file and contained in the content of files.
-Once again, we see that the files are listed that contain rather the content of the files which makes the output very readable.
+Once again, we see only the names of the files are listed that contain the word rather the content of the files which makes the output very readable.

 __command:__
 ```